Heather and Ross took turns answering the question below:

 One case, there was a big meatworks that took half of the water in the town.
 And another case it was a big dairy processing plant that did about the same.

 So you had these massive customers that were on the municipal supply and are paying for a lot of the water for the town and all those sorts of things.

-The next question I ask them on both this cases is, do you talk to them at all?
+The next question I ask them in both these cases is, do you talk to them at all?
 They replied, “Oh no, no we don’t.”

 Go and talk to them.
 Find out that what’s important to them, find out what you’re doing that’s frustrating them.

 Is there anything that you can do to do business better for them?
 And put that into the mix.